mriganksagar/cv/modules/projects.typ

   date: [2021 - Present],
   location: [Gurugram, India],
   description: list(
-    [#strong([One Pass]): Developed a comprehensive service platform offering membership benefits, gym search functionalities, and vendor shopping options.], [#strong([Admin Portal]): Developed an admin portal for managing sponsors and clients of One Pass, featuring highly customizable configurations.], [#strong([Renew-Active]): Mobile App: Developed a React Native cross-platform mobile application with interesting UI features like a map view for gym searches.]
+    [#strong([One Pass]): Engineered a comprehensive service platform offering membership benefits, gym search functionalities, and vendor shopping options.
+Developed Microservices using Play in Scala for the core logic, and the middleware services to provide APIs to Frontend Application.
+Developed responsive and interactive UIs using Next.js], [#strong([Admin Portal]): An admin portal for managing sponsors and clients of One Pass, featuring highly customizable configurations.
+Developed Microservices using Springboot in Java to serve the APIs, and UIs using Nextjs and Reactjs]
   )
 )